 The curriculum is designed to be accessed by all pupils who attend the school.
+Provide all pupils with equal access to a rich, broad, balanced and differentiated curriculum matched well to their ages, abilities, interests, aptitudes and special needs.
 If it is necessary to modify some pupils' access to the curriculum, in order to meet their individual needs, then this is done with parental consultation.

-If a pupil has learning difficulties we will do all we can to meet these individual needs through our own Special Educational Needs Policy and visiting practitioners.
-This process is carefully overseen by the SENCO who liaises with the particular members of staff (who are responsible for the individual pupils' needs at that stage in their education).
-The SENCO can provide inclass support, or as part of our extended education provision withdraw the pupil for intervention.
-None of our pupils have Statements of Need.
-The internal assessment process allows for us to give extra assistance in line with the Special Educational Needs Policy.
-Similarly pupils who have English as an additional language are catered for by the SENCO and there is a policy and approach for pupils considered Gifted and Talented.
+If a pupil has learning differences we will do all we can to meet these individual needs through our own Special Educational Needs Policy and visiting practitioners.
+This process is carefully overseen by the Inclusion Lead who liaises with the particular members of staff (who are responsible for the individual pupils' needs at that stage in their education).
+The Inclusion Lead can provide intervention both in class and externally, whilst booster groups take place in classrooms to support and develop individual requirements.
+Similarly, pupils who have English as an additional language are catered for by the Inclusion Lead.